1.4.32 Parents with Learning Disabilities/Difficulties

 - Support in education and help to identify potential risks to their child(ren).

 Where a parent has a learning disability it is important not to make assumptions about their parental capacity.
+A full assessment should be completed with the support of other professionals.
 Parents with learning disabilities can make good parents especially when appropriate and timely support is put in place.

 To determine how a parent/carer's learning disability may impact on their parenting ability and the child's development an Early Help / Early Support or Single Assessment should be commenced (dependent on the level of concern).
 The Assessment should look to identify the strengths of the family, as well as the needs and difficulties, and seek to understand what life is like for the child(ren) living as part of that family.
 Issues to consider include: